saintberry/php5-fpm/README.md

 0.2.2
 -----
 - stajkowski - Updated install receipe to fix the update/upgrade operation.
 Now allows for the option and fully functional.
 Added and tested against more platforms, check .kitchen.yml.
+Fixed 14.04 bug for service provider, will include this until the bug is fixed.

 - - -